Code-Institute-Submissions/valerieniloinsigh31-RPSLS_Javascript_PP2/README.md

 -As opposed to just text being prompted on each game, a little gif or video could play depending on whether the user has lost or won the game.
 (E.g. a gif of somebody falling if the loser has lost the game) -Timer appears: To introduce an element of urgency, I would insert a countdown timer that allows the user 15 seconds to choose their button on each round or else the game resets.
--Loaders

 <b>Testing</b>
-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.
+I have conducted enough testing to legitimately believe that the site works well.
+All of my project’s features work as intended, and the game is easy for the user to understand and play.

 Developers Tools (viewport testing): In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.